-3-Ingredient Pesto Chicken Marinade
+Pesto Chicken Marinade (3-Ingredients)

-Store-bought pesto is a great condiment to have on hand because it packs a huge flavor punch without a lot of work (I love to use it in my 3-ingredient pesto vinaigrette, too).
-However, if you have a bumper crop of basil, you can absolutely make your own pesto, and I have a 5-ingredient, 5-minute pesto recipe that’s made without pine nuts that would be perfect to use as a base for this recipe.
+Store-bought pesto is a great condiment to have on hand because it packs a huge flavor punch without a lot of work.
+However, if you have a bumper crop of basil, you can absolutely make your own pesto, and I have a 5-minute pesto recipe that’s made without pine nuts that would be perfect to use as a base for this recipe.
+You can whip this pesto chicken up all in one night since the chicken only needs a minimum of 30 minutes to marinate and cooks quickly on the grill or in the oven or air-fryer.

-3-Ingredient Pesto Chicken Marinade (for Grilling & More!)
+Pesto Chicken Marinade (for Grilling or Baking)

 Ingredients